trevino200/Mastering-Kubernetes/Bootstrapping-Control-Plane.md

 ## The Kubernetes Frontend Load Balancer

-In this section you will provision an external load balancer to front the Kubernetes API Servers.
-The `kubernetes-the-hard-way` static IP address will be attached to the resulting load balancer.
+In this section you will provision an HA proxy external load balancer to front the Kubernetes API Servers.
+The static IP address will be attached to the resulting load balancer.

 ### Provision a Network Load Balancer